nicobboi/website_tests_framework/README.md

   - Copy .env file from .env.template and change the project configuration;
   - Launch `docker compose build`: this will create all the images and containers.
   - Launch `docker compose up`: this will start the containers.
+  - To use dev configurations, launch `sh docker-compose-dev.sh` instead.

 * Now you can open your browser and interact with these URLs: